spaces-lalala/video_stabilization_metric_code/Detail.md

 **Paper**: [FuSta: Hybrid Neural Fusion for Full-frame Video Stabilization](https://alex04072000.github.io/FuSta/), ICCV 2021

 Measures the stability and smoothness of the stabilized video, with implementation derived from DIFRINT.

+---

+**Important**: The method descriptions in this document have been condensed from the original papers and were generated with the assistance of AI LLM models.
+Please use with caution and refer to the original papers for complete and accurate information.